Has your boss ever said to you that ‘you don’t make money standing around doing nothing?’

-- Does anyone really do this though?
+- Make money standing: Does anyone really do it?

-- How much can I make queuing?
+- Make money standing: How much can I make?

 Think about the queue of roughly a thousand people which stood outside the Covent Garden and Regent Street Apple stores waiting to get their hands on an iPhone 6.

 They queued throughout the night, even though it was raining, so they could be one of the first to get their hands on a product.